If you’re hoping to enroll as a UT student, please visit Admissions. For general visits to the UT campus, read on…

 8. Food for Thought:

 With 27 food venue choices – ranging from Starbucks and sushi to barbecue and Boars Head – UT is the place for brain food you crave.
 All are open to the public.

 9. Follow the Rules:

-UT is a private institution and has policies when it comes to the use of drones and pets on campus, alcohol consumption, solicitation, facilities usage and many other topics.
+UT is a private institution and has policies when it comes to COVID-19 safety, the use of drones and pets on campus, alcohol consumption, solicitation, facilities usage and many other topics.
 It’s always a good idea to ask if you’re in doubt.
 Contact Campus Safety.